Granny, her mother Gazzie, and her nephew Winston

 Byers was shaving and just as Granny and James came up the hill by his house he stuck his soaped up face in the window and made a sound like a ghost.
 Granny said she shoved the taters at James and took off running as fast as her bare feet could go.
 She stubbed her big toe on a root, but kept on going.
 James was right behind her running as fast as his little legs would go holding tight to the taters the whole way.

 Every memory I have of Uncle Byers is one of him laughing with a twinkle in his eye.
 Although I don’t mention it much, music was a big part of Granny’s family too.
-In a couple of weeks I hope to let you hear a song from Byers.
+I hope to let you hear a song from Byers one of these days.